-The San Francisco Bay View National Black Newspaper, founded in 1976, is the most widely-read source of political opinion and cultural news for African-Americans in the Bay Area, and is an important network and communication tool for the black
+The San Francisco Bay View National Black Newspaper is the most widely-read source of cultural news for African-Americans in the Bay Area.

-The Cornerstone Partnership is a Wordpress website organizing hundreds of documents, case studies, and publications covering best practices and templates for creating programs to provide affordable housing.
+A site organizing hundreds of documents, case studies, and publications covering best practices for creating affordable housing.

-BlinkTag built a Wordpress site to support the Shared Equity Homeownership Initiative's network of organizations committed to developing a new model of sustainable and affordable homeownership.
+A site to support a network of organizations committed to developing a new model of sustainable and affordable homeownership.